 One of the joys of working remotely is the ability to design your schedule and workspace in a way that works best for you.
 The problem?
 Remote workers are constantly bombarded with new time management systems and new productivity tools.
 It’s tempting to try them all – but doing so is a waste of time and potentially money.
-It’s crucial to experiment until you find a work system that works best for you.
+It’s crucial to experiment until you find a tool that works best for you such as WeekPlan.
 But if you are content with the way you’re working, don’t fix something that isn’t broken!

 6. Know when to stop.

 Some people who work remotely have trouble getting anything done.
 Others have the exact opposite problem – they can’t stop working.
 When you are at an office, you eventually have to leave to go home.
 When you live where you work, it can be tough to separate your personal and professional lives.